XinRu2001/FRDW/README.md

    http://www.bnci-horizon-2020.eu/database/data-sets
    or
    https://www.bbci.de/competition/iv/
-We have provided data processing code for both .gdf and .mat formats.
+.We have provided data processing code for both .gdf and .mat formats.